rafael-santiago/macgonuts/README.md

 Again, ``Macgonuts`` is an ``ARP/NDP`` swiss army knife with batteries included but ethics you need to bring it from home.
 :wink:

+Remember to be ethical when using it.
+Macgonuts is a tool designed to ethical hacking, pentests and red teams. *Once it stated, when using this tool you are assuming that any damage, data loss or even law infringements that some wrong action taken by you could cause is of your entire resposibility*.

 **Sponsoring**:  I have not been running this project for profit.
 It is only a thing that I do at my spare time.
 It is a weekend project.
 I try to evol it according to necessities I have been facing up during my information security professional experience.
 If you liked it or it is being useful to you somehow and you really want to contribute